top of page

 A Food Shaped by Its Environment

 The salteña was shaped not only by the chefs that created it but by the cool weather of the Bolivian cities it originated in.
-With an altitude over 16,000 feet, Posti’s average highs stay cool year round, ranging from 56°F to 65° F, with average lows from 25°F to 38°F. In this cool climate, the warm broth provides a welcome source of warmth to those who eat it.
-Plus, the broth helps salteñas to stay warm longer than they would without it.
+With an altitude over 16,000 feet, Potosi’s average highs stay cool year round, ranging from 56°F to 65° F, with average lows from 25°F to 38°F. Bolivia’s capital, La Paz (pictured) is also quite high and cool — 11,893 feet above sea level.
+In this cool climate, the warm broth provides a welcome source of warmth.
+Plus, the broth helps salteñas stay warm longer than they would without it.
 Salteñas also rely on local ingredients like aji peppers.

 Saya has worked hard to create an authentic version of the salteña and bring it to a new audience.
 We hope you enjoy!
 Visit our shop to order pickup or delivery in the Washington, DC metro area.
 For our hours and more details, jump to the homepage